AIVenture0/Loan-defaulter-prediction-Web-App/README.md

 ### Prerequisites
 To run locally, it is assumed that you have python installed on your system
 ### Development Guide
-- Create a virtual environment. virtualenv venv
+- Create a virtual environment. __virtualenv venv__
-  - Activate virtual environment via \venv\scripts\activate
+  - Activate virtual environment via __\venv\scripts\activate__
-- Install the requirements. pip install -r requirements.txt
+- Install the requirements. __pip install -r requirements.txt__
-- Get ready with all files like html css javascript
+- Get ready with all files like __html,css,javascript__

-- Run the server. python manage.py runserver
+- Run the server python manage.py runserver

 # Result
-The output of this model is a flask web-app which predict the  " Wether to the Borrower gonna be a defaulter or not ".
+The output of this model is a flask web-app which predict the  " __Wether to the Borrower gonna be a defaulter or not__ ".

 ## Author
 <b>Vikram singh</b>